CALMorACT/scenarios/python/challenge-get-local-time/step1.md

 ## Note

-Your program must take as input the name of a city in the world.
+- Your program must take as input the name of a city in the world.
-Your program must connect to an API to retrieve timezone information.
+- Your program must connect to an API to retrieve timezone information.
+You can use `requests` to connect to the API and the `pytz` library to convert tha data to the timezone
-Your program must use the timezone information to calculate the local time in the given city.
+- Your program must use the timezone information to calculate the local time in the given city.
+You can use `datetime` to calculate the local time.
-Your program must output the local time in the given city in a readable format.
+- Your program must output the local time in the given city in a readable format.